Ronald Munro Ferguson, 1st Viscount Novar: Australia at war

-In October 1915, Fisher resigned and was succeeded as Prime Minister by Hughes.
+In October 1915, Fisher resigned and was succeeded as prime minister by Hughes.
 Munro Ferguson recognised Hughes's qualities as a war leader and supported him privately and publicly, in a way that stretched constitutional propriety.
 Hughes was convinced that only the introduction of conscription would allow Australia to maintain its commitment to the war effort and Munro Ferguson gave him every encouragement.
 Hughes' answer was to call-up 50,000 more men – but without planning ahead.
 Hughes refused to call a debate in the Federal parliament.

 Munro Ferguson regarded the defeat of the conscription plebiscites in October 1916 and December 1917 as disasters for Australia and the war effort.
-He also believed that the empire needed an integrationist bluewater policy that mixed Canadian and British troops with Australians in the regimental system.
+He also believed that the British Empire needed an integrationist bluewater policy that mixed Canadian and British troops with Australians in the regimental system.
 The Governor made it clear that the war was simply and justly a big fight: The absence of carping here over the premature bombardment, and the postponed list casualties is beyond all praise, he wrote of the ANZAC at Gallipoli.
 In Munro-Ferguson's opinion the press was a victim of hyperbole on Australian soldiers: big-noting ...tale of heroism that thrilled the world.

-When Hughes was expelled from the Labor Party after the first plebiscite, Munro Ferguson allowed him to stay in office as a minority Prime Minister, supported by Cook's Liberals.
+When Hughes was expelled from the Labor Party after the first plebiscite, Munro Ferguson allowed him to stay in office as a minority prime minister, supported by Cook's Liberals.
 He encouraged Hughes and Cook to form a new party on a "win the war" platform.
 This party, the Nationalist Party, was formed later in 1916 with Hughes as leader and Cook as deputy leader.
 During the second plebiscite campaign, Hughes pledged to resign if it were not carried.
 The plebiscite lost, and Hughes followed through on his promise to resign.
-However, there were no alternative candidates, and Munro Ferguson used his reserve power to promptly recommission Hughes—thus allowing Hughes to stay in office while fulfilling his promise to stand down.
+However, there were no alternative candidates, and Munro Ferguson used his reserve power to promptly recommission Hughes — thus allowing Hughes to stay in office while fulfilling his promise to stand down.

-When David Lloyd George became Prime Minister in Britain, Hughes communicated directly with him (sometimes in Welsh), causing Munro Ferguson to complain that he was being denied his proper role as the medium of communication between London and Melbourne.
+When David Lloyd George became prime minister in Britain, Hughes communicated directly with him (sometimes in Welsh), causing Munro Ferguson to complain that he was being denied his proper role as the medium of communication between London and Melbourne.
 Despite Munro Ferguson's vigorous assertion of his rights as Governor-General, he could not in the long run halt the decline in the influence of the office.

 Once Australia gained the right to independent participation in international affairs, which it did in 1918, Munro Ferguson's days of influence were over.